Welcome to Animal Control CNY

 small mammals

-Because of human activities, urban areas have unique wildlife adaptations.
-City parks are filled with pigeons, adapted well to urban life living on scraps of food.
+Because of human activities, urban areas have unique adaptations in wildlife.
+City parks are filled with pigeons, adapted well to urban life, living on scraps of food.
 In cities, coyotes have become increasingly common, searching the park’s green spaces for small mammals to hunt.
-Basic understanding of these adaptations can aid to reduce conflicts between humans and wildlife.
+A basic understanding of these adaptations can help reduce conflicts between humans and wildlife.

 6. Conservation Awareness